EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 ```

 The longin record can be used to read the first link register
 allocated to a node on the Link1(0 + 1).
-The first zero of "W00001"
+The first zero of `W00001`
-subsequent to the leading "W" specifies the link1(0 + 1) and the
+subsequent to the leading `W` specifies the link1(0 + 1) and the
-trailing "0001" specifies the address of the link register on the
+trailing `0001` specifies the address of the link register on the
 link.
 (The first link register of the Link2(1 + 1) can be addressed by
-"W10001".)
+`W10001`.)
 In this case, since it is a read access, the link register
 can be allocated to any of the nodes on the link.

 The following example shows how to write a link register.